Subscribe to my Newsletter

 Disadvantages

-Ezoic uses a rather handy metric to make revenue comparable.
-EPMV means “Earnings per Thousands Visitors”.
+Ezoic uses a very practical key figure to make revenues comparable.
+EPMV means “Earnings per Thousands Visitors”, i.e. revenue per 1000 visitors.
 For me, in August/September 2022, EPMV increased steadily but now does not get above $5.

-But that may also be because I’ve turned off many opportunities that generate more revenue for a more pleasant user experience: I don’t use vignette ads (which are full-screen pop-ups that appear upstream when people click on the blog), I’ve blocked certain topics (such as ads for online casinos), and I’ve turned off the ads testing feature, where the AI keeps testing new places and ads appear uncontrollably in the most impossible places.
+However, this may also be because I have switched off many options that generate more revenue for a more pleasant user experience: I don’t use Vignette ads (these are screen-filling pop-ups that appear when you click on the blog), blocked certain topics (e.g. ads for online casinos) and switched off the ad testing function, where the AI keeps testing new places and ads appear uncontrollably in the most impossible places.
 This then looks better, but unfortunately also reduces the revenue.

 In the case of travel, by the way, the EPMV is probably generally lower; sectors such as finance, etc. probably achieve a better EPMV as a rule.